Native SVG Icons for Web and Desktop Apps

 Troubleshooting

-Next steps: Minified SVG, React TS Components, XAML.
+Next steps: Minified SVG, React TS Components, XAML, SVG icons in web apps, minify and optimize SVG icons.
 The “Native SVG guide →” link in your homepage tabs points here.

 Start Making SVG Icons Today with IconVectors